Rehau Group: History

 At Rehau’s initiative, the profession of plastic molder was introduced in Germany in 1976.
 During the 1970s, demand for plastic parts surged, which Rehau supported in automotive, furniture, electronics, window, sanitary, heating, building technology, and pipe/hose applications.

 In 2000, Helmut’s sons, Jobst Wagner as president and Veit Wagner as vice president, took over the company.
 In 2021, Jobst Wagner handed the presidency to Veit and moved to the vice presidency.

 In 2004, the medical division, with around 200 employees, was spun off into the sister company Raumedic AG.
 It serves as a development partner and manufacturer for the medical and pharmaceutical industries, with an independent sales network and two production sites (Helmbrechts and Mills River, North Carolina, USA) for extrusion, injection molding, and assembly in cleanrooms.
 Today, Raumedic employs approximately 1,300 people globally.

 In 2018, REHAU Verwaltungszentrale AG (headquartered in Muri bei Bern) acquired the internationally active MB Barter & Trading SA (MBT) from Zug/Steinhausen, with 30 global locations.
 In 2019, Meraxis was founded as an independent company in Muri, merging Rehau’s procurement division with MBT.
 Meraxis is now a leading distributor of plastics, handling over €2 billion in volume annually.

 At the end of 2021, Rehau AG + Co. restructured its German operations to legally and operationally separate its automotive business.
-On October 8, 2021, Rehau Management SE was registered, followed by Rehau Industries SE & Co.
-KG on October 15, 2021.
-On January 4, 2022, Rehau AG + Co. was renamed Rehau Automotive SE & Co.
+On 8 October 2021, Rehau Management SE was registered, followed by Rehau Industries SE & Co.
+KG on 15 October 2021.
+On 4 January 2022, Rehau AG + Co. was renamed Rehau Automotive SE & Co.
 KG, with Rehau Management SE as the general partner.

 In 2024, the Rehau Group and U.S.-based Atlas Holdings agreed to acquire Rehau Automotive, which will merge with supplier SRG Global.
 The acquisition is pending antitrust approval and is expected to close by Q1 2025.
 Rehau will retain roughly one-third ownership in the new entity.

-Octobre 2025, fermeture de l'usine française de Picardie.